 Crimes during liberation wars: The Lumumba murder

-In 2001, a Belgian parliamentary investigation into the events concluded that Lumumba’s transfer to the hostile province of Katanga was organized with Belgian governmental officials’ support.
-However, it concluded that Belgium only had a moral responsibility for its role according to current norms, not a legal one.
+In 2001, a Belgian parliamentary investigation concluded that Lumumba's transfer to the hostile province of Katanga had been organized with the support of Belgian government representatives.
+Their conclusion: Belgium bears moral but not legal responsibility according to current norms.

-50 years after Lumumba’s murder, his son filed a criminal complaint against 11 Belgians for their involvement in the assassination.
-The criminal investigation is still pending.
-ECCHR has supported the case from the beginning and submitted an amicus brief in 2011 on applicable periods of prescription.
-The investigation into Lumumba’s assassination has been pending since 2011, and has seen no substantial progress over the past several years.
-The case stands out factually and legally.
-Factually, it is likely one of the last opportunities to conduct a criminal investigation into colonial wrongs.
+50 years after Lumumba's murder, his son filed a criminal complaint on 23 June 2011, against eleven Belgian citizens for their involvement in the assassination.
+ECCHR has supported the case from the beginning through an amicus curiae brief on applicable periods of prescription.

 Context

-The criminal investigation into Lumumba’s assassination is part of a broader context of structural impunity for the crimes committed by European colonial powers during decolonization.
-While the long-term effects of colonization persist, direct accountability is rarely possible.
+The criminal investigation into Lumumba's murder stands in the broader context of widespread impunity for crimes committed by European colonial powers during decolonization.
+While the consequences of colonial rule continue to this day, those responsible can often no longer be held accountable.

 Glossary (5)